brookhong/DBGPavim/README.markdown

 ### Break only at breakpoints

-    let g:dbgPavimBreakAtEntry = 0

-    The setting will cause debugger backend to break only at breakpoints.
-Default value is 1, which means it works like before, the debugger backend breaks at entry.
+    Now the debugger backend breaks only at breakpoints by default, if you would like the debugger backend to break at entry, then add below line to your vimrc -- let g:dbgPavimBreakAtEntry = 1

 ### new commands and function keys